lyne-design-system/lyne-figma-listener/README.md

 # CI/CD

-After the webhook from Figma (with the correct payload) is received by the server, the Travis job to build and deploy the design tokens or icons is triggered.
-Based on the filename, either the job for design tokens or the job for the icons is triggered.
+After the webhook from Figma (with the correct payload) is received by the server, the Travis job to build and deploy the icons is triggered.

-To test for example the trigger of Lyne Design Tokens locally during development, run the following curl command on the command line:
+To test for example the trigger of Lyne Icons locally during development, run the following curl command on the command line:

 ```bash
 body='{